yuvallb/UploaderExercise/README.md

 Considerations:
 * Full seperation beween source scanner and file uploader.
-* Upload tasks created by the scanner do not have order and priority
+* Upload tasks created by the scanner do not have order and priority.
-* Upload tasks created by the scanner can be overwritten if a new version is detected before the previous was uploaded
+* Upload tasks should be overwritten if a new version is detected before the previous version was uploaded.
 * A file with the same name, size and modification date is considered unchanged - the scanner does not calculate file checksums.

 Future:
-* database implementation persesting our of process to allow upload job recovery.
+* database implementation persistant out of process to allow upload job recovery (current implpementation is in-memory).
 * Multipart upload of a big files
 * Tests
 * Monitoring